This

 meaning “mouth of a serpent” in Hebrew - though this expression is

-of a serpent" is the only interpretation that some
+Unfortunately "mouth of a serpent" is the only interpretation that some

-sources assign to the name Phinehas.
+sources give for the name Phinehas.

 Click on the above

-symbols spelling out the name Pinehas.
+acrophonic spelling of the name Pinehas.

 mouth,

-even the forked tongue
+perhaps even the forked tongue (actually a hand and forearm symbol suggesting

 take in “hand”, “throw”) of a